GSA/site-scanning-documentation/scans/qa_analysis/dap-scan-6-20.md

 * maybe we should only be showing data for final URLs, not initial ones.
 * From Tim, if the target URL redirects to a new subdomain, it shouldn't be in the scan results.  e.g. 18f.gov
 * Need to include final url and redirect notes in this dataset.
+* Note that the DAP team is comfortable with a website whose homepage does not have the DAP snippet on it but does have DAP implemented on subpages being tracked as not having implemented DAP in the DAP scan.
+* What else?